Doomlazer/SCI-Debug-Resources/README.md

 # SCI Debug Resources

-Many of Sierra's SCI games have a script debugger in addition to an internal debugger.
-SCI0 script debugging is typically activated with a secret phrase such as PUMP SHARK in SQ3.
+Many of Sierra's SCI games include a script debugger in addition to an internal debugger.
+SCI0 script debugging is typically activated with a secret phrase, such as PUMP SHARK in SQ3.
 SCI1 games often require a patch file to be exported to enable debugging.
+This repo provides those files.
+Additional debugging commands have been added for certain games.

-If it hasn't been removed the internal debugger is started with LSHIFT+RSHIFT+"-", otherwise this command will crash the game.
+If it hasn't been removed, the internal debugger is started with LSHIFT+RSHIFT+"-", otherwise this command will crash the game.

-Currently a work in progress.
+Work in progress.

 ##